ghc-proposals/ghc-proposals/expression-ambiguity.rst

  • instead of considering C⇒τ as ambiguous when ∃a ∈ tv(C): a ∉ tv(τ),
    where tv computes the set of type variables of its argument,
-   consider: overloading is resolved for π ∈ C when ∃a ∈ tv(π): unreachable(a,tv(τ))
+   consider: overloading resolution trigger condition holds when π ∈ C when ∃a ∈ tv(π): unreachable(a,tv(τ))

- • when overloading is resolved for a constraint π ∈ C, in a type C⇒τ, then check satisfiability of π:
+ • when overloading resolution is triggered for a constraint π ∈ C, in a type C⇒τ, then check satisfiability of π:

    - if π is satisfiable by two or more instances, we have a type